 Ongoing research in the Piceance Basin suggests predation rather than other factors (habitat, energy development) is most likely limiting this population.

 In recent years, mule deer populations in Colorado have decreased in several areas on the West Slope.
 The agency hosted a series of public meetings in 2014, designed to gather input from sportsmen and women and others interested in conserving the species.

 The outreach culminated in the development of the West Slope Mule Deer Strategy, a plan consisting of seven components specifically aimed at addressing the decreasing numbers.
-The Colorado Parks and Wildlife Commission approved the strategy December 2015 and CPW managers recently implemented the plan in May 2016.

 $500,000 has been allocated initially to implement the strategy and CPW may spend approximately $5 million over the next ten years.
 These funds will be used for continuing efforts to stop the slide, including monitoring, extensive research and habitat improvement projects.